-- 1.13) A coach shall not initiate a conversation with an opposing player or coach. - 1.14) During a regular season dual contest, only one coach from each team may sit or stand near the net post and must stay within the area where the players' chairs or benches would be located if not provided, or be outside the court. - 1.15) All team members must wear an appropriate school uniform or proper tennis attire, preferably in school colors.
+- 1.13) A coach shall not initiate a conversation with an opposing player or coach. - 1.14) During a regular season dual contest, only one coach from each team may sit or stand near the net post and must stay within the area where the players' chairs or benches would be located if not provided or be outside the court. - 1.15) All team members must wear an appropriate school uniform or proper tennis attire, preferably in school colors.
 Proper tennis attire is defined as clothing specifically manufactured for tennis wear.
 Any lettering or pictures on clothing, and/or headgear must pertain to the school name or logo, the student's name, a tennis racquet and/or tennis ball, or be patriotic in nature (e.g. the United States flag).
 No phrases, quotes, or "slogans" shall be permitted.
-Manufacturer's names or logos are permitted provided they do not exceed one and a half inches in height.
+Manufacturer's names or logos are permitted pro- vided they do not exceed one and a half inches in height.
 Girls have the option of tennis dress or school uniform.
 "Doubles" team players shall wear like color tops.
 Any visible undergarments that extend below the uniform shorts, dress, or skirt shall be the same color of the shorts, dress or skirt or represent school colors or, be all white or all black, or all gray.
 This dress code shall be enforced by the home coach or tournament director.
 Any clothing deemed to be "reflective" or "distractive" in nature shall not be permitted.
-Failure to comply will result in a player being denied the right to participate. - 1.16) The home school coach shall serve as the referee, enforcing all OHSAA regulations as well as regulations expressed in the U.S.T.A.
-Handbook that have not been modified by the OHSAA. - 1.17) School Representative: No team or individual participant will be permitted to compete in an interscholastic contest unless accompanied by a properly certified school coach or person authorized by the Board of Education or similar governing body.
-Teams or individuals unaccompanied by an authorized school representative shall be disqualified and removed from competition.
-The school's representative shall be present throughout the contest.
-Also, only an individual who is authorized by a Board of Education or similar governing body, or a member of the school team, may participate in interscholastic match/contest activities (e.g. warmups). - 1.18) Any girl who has not participated on the girls' team in the fall, either in a scrimmage or match, may participate on the boys' team in the spring of that school year. - 1.19) A team/individual that exceeds the regular season participation limitation (maximum number of contests permitted) or participates in regular season contest(s) prior to the designated start date for contests shall be removed from the OHSAA tournament.
+Failure to comply will result in a player being denied the right to participate.